Learning From Arizona: How Your School Can Thrive Under Any Circumstances

-If you find these hot spots, swipe their best practices and mix it up to fit into your school brand and culture, no education crisis can ever stop your school from shining.
+If you find these hot spots, borrow their best practices, and mix it up to fit into your school brand and culture.
+No education crisis can ever stop your school from shining.

 Let’s take a look at some practical examples of the problems Arizona schools have faced.

 Problem: You need to stand out in an increasingly competitive environment.